Ben O'Connor (cyclist): Cycling career

 O'Connor started the 2020 Giro d'Italia.
 He achieved his first Grand Tour stage win on stage 17 after finishing second on stage 16 the day before.

 In October 2020, O'Connor signed a contract to join the for the 2021 season.

 O'Connor won stage nine of the 2021 Tour de France after getting in the breakaway and then riding solo for the last seventeen kilometres of the mountain stage.
 His victory elevated him to second in the general classification at the end of the stage.
 He finished the Tour in fourth place overall.

 In 2024, O’Connor won stage six of that year’s edition of the Vuelta a España after going on a solo breakaway.
 His victory gave him a stage win in all three grand tours, and the opportunity to wear the red jersey as he took over a four-minute lead over the rest of the peloton.
 He wore the red jersey until stage 19 of the race, when he lost the lead to 3-time champion Primoz Roglic, but defended his second place in the podium until the end of the competition for his best ever result in a Grand Tour.

 O'Connor came second in the 2024 UCI World Championship.

 He also competed for Australia at the 2024 Summer Olympics in the men's individual road race.

 In 2025, O’Connor won stage eighteen of the 2025 Tour de France after attacking from the breakaway on the queen stage to the summit of the Col de la Loze and soloing to victory.
 He crossed the line 1 minute and 45 seconds ahead of race leader Tadej Pogačar, earning his second career Tour de France stage win and moving into the top ten of the general classification.

+O'Connor participated in the 2026 Giro d'Italia, with the aim of challenging for a podium place.
+He was in fifth place in the General Classification at the start of Stage 14, however fell to eighth by the end of the stage after being one of the first contenders to lose contact with the main group.
+By the end of Stage 16 he was in ninth place, and he crossed the line nine minutes behind the winner on Stage 19 leading to him falling outside the top 10 overall.